1. Bicom Systems

 pjsip show aors

-Checking for one specific endpoint with command:
+Checking for one specific endpoint with the command:

 pjsip show endpoint XXX